yugokato/pytest-smoke/README.md

     pass
 ```

-You can run smoke tests with the `--smoke` option.
+You can run smoke tests on subsets of different sizes with the `--smoke` option.
 Here are some basic examples:

 - Run only the first test from each test function
 ```